-New ‘Free Dining Bounceback Offer Now Available At Walt Disney World For Dates In 2018
+New ‘Free Dining’ Bounceback Offer Now Available At Walt Disney World For Dates In 2018

 Even though the 2017 free dining arrival dates at Walt Disney World are just about to begin, guests are already wondering if the discount will return in 2018.
-Well, the first sign of its comeback for next year has now arrived in the form of a bounceback offer.
+The first sign of its comeback for next year has now arrived in the form of a bounceback offer.
 The unique discount offered only while guests are staying at a Walt Disney World Resort is currently for “Free Dining,” and it gives an idea on the possible dates that may come about for the general public.

-There are a number of blackout dates for the free dining bounceback offer, and it can only be booked for trips taking place May 29 – Dec.
-22, 2018.
-Restricting it even further are the dates in that range which the discount is available and they are:
+There are a number of blackout dates for the free dining bounceback offer, and it can only be booked for trips taking place between May 29, 2018, and December 22, 2018.
+Restricting it even further are the dates in that range which the discount is available and they are as follows.

 - May 29 – June 5